Abhishiktha718/Detecting-Seasonal-Patterns-in-retail-Sales/README.md

 # Detecting Seasonal Patterns in Retail Sales using Machine Learning

-This project leverages machine learning to detect seasonal patterns in retail sales using Walmart's sales data, helping retailers understand sales trends and optimize their operations based on data-driven insights.
+This project leverages machine learning to detect seasonal patterns in retail sales using the Global Superstore dataset, helping retailers understand sales trends and optimize their operations based on data-driven insights.

 ## Table of Contents